pgharts/trusty-cms/README.md

 ## License

-TrustyCms is released under the MIT license and is copyright (c) 2006-2009 John W. Long and Sean Cribbs.
+TrustyCms is released under the MIT license.
+The Radiant portions of the codebase are copyright (c) John W. Long and Sean Cribbs; anything after the fork is copyright (c) Pittsburgh Cultural Trust.
 A copy of the MIT license can be found in the LICENSE file.

 ## Installation and Setup